DrewMayo/6502testSuite/README.md

 harte running a total of 2.55 million tests and only failing on the ones that are region specific (instructions like SBX)

-Also note that that testing leaks memorly like a sieve but the cpu itself does not (as far as I can tell).
+Also note that that testing (ie decoding json files) leaks memory like a sieve but the cpu itself does not (as far as I can tell).